 Load Deflection refers to the amount of sagging occurring between load arms.

-The upright capacity needed for a given application is determined by multiplying the weight placed on each each arm level times the number of arm levels per upright column.
+Determine the upright capacity needed for a given application by multiplying the weight placed on each arm level times the number of arm levels per upright column.

-The arm capacity needed for a given application is determined by taking the total weight needed for each product level and dividing that number by the amount of arms used for that product level.
-This number is calculated with the assumption that the load will be evenly distributed from front-to-back and from side-to-side.
+Determine arm capacity for a given application by dividing the total weight required for each product level by the number of arms used for that product level.
+This number is calculated assuming that the load will be evenly distributed from front-to-back and side-to-side.

-Cantilever rack is available in both single and double-sided units, offering maximum use of warehouse space.
+Cantilever rack is available in single and double-sided units, offering maximum use of warehouse space.